Factor Your Government Receivables to Grow Your Business

 It’s true that businesses with the ability to extend credit terms often win the best contracts.
 By factoring government receivables, you’ll always have a steady source of working capital to accept new government contracts, cover payroll and operational costs, and take on additional projects while extending more generous payment terms.
 Don’t bypass opportunities.
 Invoice financing for government contractors and suppliers is the working capital solution you’ve been waiting for.

-A large government contract has the potential to dry-up your cash flow and make it difficult to float other projects that may arise.
+A large government contract has the potential to dry-up your cash flow and make it difficult to float other projects that may arise or complete the project you took on.
 Whether you’re working on a project for FEMA, the Department of Transportation, or your local school district, factoring can get you the funds you need.

 Need Working Capital?